ilham8693/analysis-global-renewable-energy/README.md

 ## Stacks
 The programming language, tools, and Python libraries utilized in this project, including:
-Pandas – used for data manipulation and analysis.
+- Pandas – used for data manipulation and analysis.
-Psycopg2 - used to connect with PostgreSQL to fetch the data feom database.
+- Psycopg2 - used to connect with PostgreSQL to fetch the data feom database.
-Airflow - used to create DAG and connect with Apache Airflow platform.
+- Airflow - used to create DAG and connect with Apache Airflow platform.
-Elasticsearch - used to tranfer data to ElasticSearch, so can use data with Kibana.
+- Elasticsearch - used to tranfer data to ElasticSearch, so can use data analysis with Kibana.
-Great Expectations - used for doing data validation and meet expectation.
+- Great Expectations - used for doing data validation and meet expectation.

 ## Reference
 - [Dataset Source](https://www.kaggle.com/datasets/hajraamir21/global-renewable-energy-usage-2020-2024)

----

-**Other Reference:**
--